Vonfry/dotfiles/readme.md

 - [ ] ~~termonad~~ - Its most feature can be done in xmonad.
 - [X] alacritty - A good term with gpu, but having some problem on my machine.

+## Colorscheme

+Both solarized and dracula are terrific, so I install both and switch theme by mood.
+But I use dracula as the default one, becasue it use the color which I love.

 ## Editor

 - [x] ~~Vim~~